AlexJReid/blog/content/posts/monoblok/index.md

       (deadband 1.0)
       (publish-to (subject-append "stable"))))

-;; Over-rev alert: sustained above 7500rpm across a 20-sample window (on "car.*.rpm"
+;; Over-rev alert: fire once when the 20-sample moving average ;; crosses above 7500rpm.
+(on "car.*.rpm"
+  (-> (> (moving-avg 20 payload-float) 7500.0)
+      (rising-edge)
+      (publish-to (subject-append "alert"))))

+;; All-clear: fire once when the same moving average drops back below.
+(on "car.*.rpm"
-  (when (> (moving-avg 20 payload-float) 7500.0)
+  (-> (> (moving-avg 20 payload-float) 7500.0)
-    (publish (subject-append "alert") payload)))
+      (falling-edge)
+      (publish-to (subject-append "ok"))))
 ```

-The third rule is the one Peter cares about.
-A single sample over 7500 gets averaged with the surrounding values and ignored; twenty samples in a row up there, and an alert lands on `car.<vin>.rpm.alert`.
+The over-rev rule is the one Peter cares about.
+A single sample over 7500 gets averaged with the surrounding values and ignored; twenty samples in a row up there, and `rising-edge` fires exactly once on the crossing rather than spamming an alert every sample while the car sits in the limiter.
+The mirror rule with `falling-edge` emits an all-clear the moment the average drops back.
+A `transition` form collapses the two into one (same semantics, one shared prev slot, one ring buffer instead of two); the two-rule version is shown here because it makes the primitives visible.
 State is per rule per subject, so each car has its own independent ring buffer.

 The interesting part is what crosses the 5G link.
 Raw PIDs at full rate would chew through a SIM's data allowance for no good reason; most of it is redundant.
 Conditioning at the edge means the uplink only carries RPM when it moves into a new 50rpm bucket, coolant when it shifts by a degree, and over-rev alerts only when a customer is actually abusing the car.
 Everything else stays on the Pi.
 Peter's backend subscribes to `car.*.*.stable` and `car.*.*.alert` and gets a tidy, low-volume feed it can log, graph or react to without having to do its own conditioning.